-Over the last fifteen years, the Institute has delivered high-impact evidence from a large program of research and innovation that has influenced health policy and healthcare practice worldwide.
-From modest beginnings, the founders have built a team of more than 600 staff across centres in Australia, India, China and the United Kingdom.
-The Institute's projects now span more than 50 countries, we have raised almost $550 million for global health research since 1999 and we have been ranked among the top 10 research institutions in the world for scientific impact.
+Since 1999, the Institute has delivered high-impact evidence from a large program of research and innovation that has influenced health policy and healthcare practice worldwide.
+From modest beginnings, the founders have built a team of more than 600 staff (as of early 2017) across centres in Australia, India, China and the United Kingdom.
+The Institute's projects now span more than 50 countries, we have raised almost $750 million for global health research since 1999 and we have been ranked among the top 10 research institutions in the world for scientific impact.

 In 1999, with the support of the University of Sydney Medical School, The George Institute was established in Australia with the aim of creating a world-class centre for research in global health.
 The George Institute, Australia has now grown to comprise hundreds of staff, multiple research divisions, several research centres and a number of strategic enterprises.
 Australia remains the global headquarters for the Institute.

 In 2017, The George Institute, Australia began a new affiliation with UNSW Sydney (The University of New South Wales).

 The establishment of the China-Australia Partnership for Health in 2004 marked the beginning of The George Institute’s development in China.
 In 2007, The George Institute, China (GIC) was officially launched as an entity.
 In 2009, GIC hosted the China International Center for Chronic Disease Prevention with the aim of undertaking more appropriate and effective research to prevent and manage chronic diseases in China.